effector/effector/docs/recipes/usage-with-typescript.md

 sidebar_label: Usage with TypeScript
 ---

 **TypeScript** is a typed superset of JavaScript.
-It has become popular recently in applications due to the benefits it can bring.
-If you are new to TypeScript it is highly recommended to become familiar with it first before proceeding.
+It became popular recently in applications due to the benefits it can bring.
+If you are new to TypeScript, it is highly recommended to become familiar with it first, before proceeding.
 You can check out its documentation [here.](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)

-TypeScript has the potential to bring the following benefits to application:
+TypeScript has a potential to bring the following benefits to application:

 1. Type safety for state, stores and events
 2. Easy refactoring of typed code